If you've ever rented a canoe or kayak from Wekiwa Springs State Park, you've likely passed by Wekiva Island and instantly wanted to join the party.

 Know before you go…

-There's a $1 entrance fee on weekends and weekday holidays, so make sure to bring along some cash.
+There's a $2 entrance fee per adults on weekends and weekday holidays, so make sure to bring along some cash.
+Parking can reach capacity especially on weekends.

 Outside food and drinks aren't permitted unless you've rented a cabana.
 Alcohol isn't permitted, but you can enjoy beer and wine at The Tooting Otter.